Hall of Fame Inductees Prior to 2009

 2004

 • Capt.
 Thomas F. “Swiftwater” Hahn (1944).
-Naval officer and archaeologist with National Park Service; he was a principal chief of the Delaware nation. (dec.)
+Naval officer and archaeologist with National Park Service; he was a principal chief of the Delaware nation. (deceased)

 • David H. Roe (1958).
 Retired Brig.
 General U.S. Air Force and corporate executive; Rhodes Scholar and President of Central College, Iowa.